 10 January 2022

 A new £275,000 project will explore the use of non-GP health professionals in primary care, to understand if they relieve the pressure on GPs and improve patient care.
-The project will see the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) team up with the West of England Academic Health Science Network (AHSN).
+The project will see the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) team up with the West of England Academic Health Science Network (AHSN).

 The use of non-GP health professionals in primary care has been growing over the last few years under the Additional Roles Reimbursement Scheme (ARRS).
 While the scheme predates the COVID pandemic, it is seen as one solution for ‘reset and recovery’, especially helping to address the workforce crisis in primary care and ever-greater demand from patients.